puppeteer/puppeteer/docs/api/puppeteer.page._.md

 # Page.$() method

-Runs `document.querySelector` within the page.
+Finds the first element that matches the selector.
 If no element matches the selector, the return value resolves to `null`.

 #### Signature: